“I can resist everything except temptation.” - Oscar Wilde

 Temptation roadblocks - This might need to involve others, but Airely says one example is having a friend change your Facebook Password until you achieve a difficult short term goal like studying for finals.

-So good luck in front of that bagel box.
-May your Future Self be heard.
-Or not.
+So good luck in front of that donut box.
+May your Future, Angelic Self be heard.